 Boating can seem like a peaceful activity, especially on New Mexico’s beautiful waterways.
 Though boating may seem like a harmless pastime, it can also be the cause of accidents that result in injury or death.
 In some cases, a fatality that results from a negligent boater may legally be considered a wrongful death.

 Right of way

 Many people believe that right of way applies only to cars on roadways.
 In fact, right of way also includes boaters on the water.
 Boats have to obey certain “traffic” regulations, just as motor vehicles do.
 When boaters do not follow these regulations, they can cause serious accidents–even deaths.
-A boater who disregards another boat’s right of way and causes a death as a result may have behaved negligently, and may be held liable for the victim’s wrongful death.
+A boater who disregards another boat’s right of way and causes death, as a result, may have behaved negligently and may be held liable for the victim’s wrongful death.